Huan County: Economy

-Huanxian has extensive coal resources and home to the Changqing Oilfield.
+Huanxian has extensive coal resources and is home to the Changqing Oilfield.
 Several wind farms have also been constructed in Huanxian.
 It is also an important agricultural base for grains.

 The county is considered poor, due to the arid climate making agriculture difficult, and the mountainous terrain hindering transport.

 Tourism

 Parts of the Qin Great Wall are located in the south of Huanxian.

 Culture

 Huanxian food specialities include lamb meat, Huangjiu, buckwheat noodles, and Yanmian Rourou noodles (燕面柔柔).

 Huanxian is also known for its shadow play, which has been listed by UNESCO as intangible cultural heritage.
 It is called the home of shadow theatre in China.